Free City incident: Disarmament

 Oh Ha-muk, who led the Freedom Battalion, could not remain still.
 He went to the Oriental Secretariat of the Comintern (Third International) in Irkutsk and negotiated for them to have command of the Korean armed forces.
 The Comintern had sufficient power because it was controlling the Far Eastern republics.
 The Oriental Affairs Department of the Comintern sided with the Irkutsk faction and Ohamuk.
 The Eastern Secretariat transferred the jurisdiction of the Korean Independence Corps in Russia from the Far East Republic to the Oriental Secretariat of the Comintern.
 The situation developed in favor of the Korean Revolutionary Army Council.

 On June 2, 1921, the Soviet Red Army demanded the disarmament of the Independence Army because they refused the request to fight for the Soviet Communist Party.
 The independence army protested against the demand to fight for the Soviet Communist Party.
 Still, they had already surrounded the independence army in two or three sections, forcing them to accept it unconditionally.
-At this time, the Irkutsk faction was plotting work behind the Soviet army, and Kim Jwa-jin, sensing the strange intentions of the Soviet Communist Party, crossed the Heilongjiang River with his subordinates in extreme secrecy and returned to Manchuria, China.
+At this time, the Irkutsk faction was plotting work behind the Soviet army, and Kim Jwa-jin, sensing the intentions of the Soviet Communist Party, crossed the Heilongjiang River with his subordinates in extreme secrecy and returned to Manchuria, China.
 Park Il-ya and others organized the Korean Military Committee (All-Korean Military Committee) to counter this.
 They attempted to receive support from the government of the Far East Republic but failed.